krustowski/crazy-race-life-2/README.md

 ![](.github/img/crl2_trucking_lost_trailer.jpg)

-*^ The detail of a detached trailer (decomposing in the sea waters).
+*^ Detail of a detached trailer (decomposing in the sea waters).
 Custom information text is shown until the trailer is reattached back to the truck registered for the mission.*

 ## How to build